NordicSemiconductor/pc-nrfconnect-programmer/doc/docs/programming_dk.md

     !!! note "Note"
          - This step is not needed if the currently running application uses the [DFU trigger library](https://infocenter.nordicsemi.com/index.jsp?topic=%2Fsdk_nrf5_v17.1.0%2Flib_dfu_trigger_usb.html), part of the nRF5 SDK v17.1.0.
-         - If this is the first time the dongle is connected, a driver needed for the nRF52840 USB DFU feature is also installed as part of this step.
+         - If this is the first time the dongle is connected, a driver needed for the nRF52840 Nordic Secure DFU feature is also installed as part of this step.

     The status light (**LD2**) will start pulsing red, indicating that the dongle is powered up and in bootloader mode.
 After a few seconds, the computer recognizes the dongle as a USB composite device.